ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

  * _timestamp:_ generation time stamp (for example _26.02.2020 17:20:40 CET_)
  * _filename:_ name of the CML file (for example _ExampleModel.cml_)
+ * _projectName:_ name of the Eclipse project that contains the CML file
+ * _contextMapperVersion:_ the current version of Context Mapper that was used to generate the output (for example _v5.9.4_)
+ * _userName:_ the name of the user that generated the output (OS username)

 ## Helper Functions
-The following functions can be used in the Freemarker templates and help processing the model described above:
+The following functions can be used in the Freemarker templates to help processing the model described above:

 ### Bounded Context Filtering
 The functions _filterStructuralBoundedContexts_ and _filterTeams_ can be used to filter teams and Bounded Contexts which are not teams respectively.
-The following example lists all Bounded Contexts which are not teams:
+The following example lists all Bounded Contexts that are not teams:

 ```ftl
 <#list filterStructuralBoundedContexts(boundedContexts) as bc>